Learn more about the latest security and privacy threats

 For pricing by verification volume, see pricing.
 For the technical walkthrough, how it works.

-What’s the best KYC software for iGaming operators?
+What’s the best KYC for iGaming software in 2026?

-For multi-vertical iGaming operators and US sportsbooks, Zyphe is the best KYC software because it verifies once, reuses across every vertical and state, and stores zero documents.
+For multi-vertical iGaming operators and US sportsbooks, Zyphe is the best KYC for iGaming software because it verifies once, reuses the same player record across every vertical and every state, runs perpetual monitoring at the credential layer, and stores zero documents.
+Onboarding goes from weeks of vendor selection to a 15-minute no-code policy.
+The audit trail satisfies UKGC, MGA, AGCO, and US state regulators without your team rebuilding KYC for iGaming pipelines from scratch.

-Stop building a separate KYC pipeline for every vertical and every state.
+Stop building a separate KYC for iGaming pipeline for every vertical and every state.

 Frequently asked questions